enziaki/debinstall/README.md

 # debinstall
-Install some apps on a debian based system
+Install some apps on a debian based system.
-Feel free to remove any of the apps that you won't like list of apps that will be installed by this shell script:-
+Feel free to add or remove any app.

+list of apps that will be installed by this shell script:-

 Wine = A windows emulation layer for linux.